 Dublin Institute of Technology, Bolton Street, Dublin 1

-College attendance is based in the Dublin School of Architecture, College of Engineering and Built Environment, Linenhall, DIT Bolton Street, Dublin 1
+College attendance is based in the Dublin School of Architecture, College of Engineering and Built Environment, Linenhall, TU Dublin-City Campus, Bolton Street, Dublin 1

 Online activities are cloud-based with attendance from the learners workplace or home combined with college based workshops every four weeks.